NicAssist 2 mg Lozenge

 If you forget to use NicAssist lozenges: Do not take a double dose to make up for a forgotten lozenge.

 If a child uses or swallows any lozenges: Talk to a doctor straight away.
 Take the child to the nearest casualty department.
-Take the medicine and this leaflet with you.
+Take the medicines and this leaflet with you.
 Even small quantities of nicotine are dangerous in children and may result in severe symptoms or death.
 Keep out of the sight and reach of children.

 If you have any further questions on the use of this medicine, ask your doctor, pharmacist or nurse.